Roomba: Seventh generation: i series and e series

 In September 2018, iRobot introduced a new Roomba series with three models: the Roomba i7, and the more basic e5 and e6.
 The Roomba i7 also had a "plus" version that featured the "Clean Base Automatic Dirt Disposal Station".
-It could automatically self empty the dustbin without your assistance.
+It could automatically self empty the dustbin without user assistance.
 Similarly to the 900 series, the i7 uses vSLAM navigation, but it was upgraded to the newer iAdapt 3.0 system.
 This new version retains the map after the Roomba has run, and uses subsequent runs to improve the map.
 This lets users select which room for Roomba to clean from the iRobot Home app.
 The i6 and i7 were criticised for being poor value.

 In September 2020, iRobot released the i3, which is a lower-cost robot similar to the i7.
 The i3 does not use vSLAM navigation but relies on a downward optical encoder and gyroscopes; in addition, it doesn't allow selecting specific rooms, though this capability was added in 2022 with a firmware update in some regions.
 The i7 and i3 are compatible with the Clean Base, a base that empties the Roomba's bin into the Clean Base's internal disposable bag when it docks using a powerful vacuum. iRobot claims that the base can empty the Roomba's bin up to 30 cleaning cycles.
 The + in some models indicates that it includes the Clean Base.
-The i3 EVO model has upgraded firmware to include Smart Mapping functionality.
+The i3 EVO model has upgraded firmware to include smart mapping functionality.
 The i3 received criticism for its poor navigation.
 The similar i4 and i5 robots, branded for European markets, were released in 2022.
 The i8+ was sold exclusively at Costco.

 The basic e5 Roomba replaces the 800 series with an improved battery life of 60 to 90 minutes of run time on hardwood floors using a lithium-ion battery.
 It navigates in random patterns similar to the 6th generation and older robots. iRobot followed this with the similar e6 model. iRobot has also later released the i1 as a budget model through select retailers.